aagarw30/R-Programming-basics/README.md

 R-Programming-basics
 ====================

-R programming basics for beginners
+R programming tutorial.
+Links to the video tutorial as well as the .Rmd files for reference.